The following are some of the most often questions asked by clients about California spousal support.

 You should always try to negotiate before taking action to litigate spousal support.
 However, beware that should you negotiate you will need to make sure any agreement addresses all aspects of spousal support.

 Marriages of 10 years or more are considered marriages of long duration in California.
 As such the court is not allowed to set a definite termination date for spousal support at the time of the trial.
 While the court cannot terminate spousal support by a certain date, they can set a date for termination.
 In marriages that are over 10 years spousal support is presumed to be no longer in duration than half the length of the marriage.

 Q: Can I stop paying support when I retire?

 In California, you are entitled to retire at age 65 and cannot be required to work to support your spouse beyond that age.
 You may be able to terminate spousal support should you be forced into early retirement.

-Q: How does my raise affect spousal support payments?
+Q: How does my raise affect support payments?

 A California court cannot consider your increased post-separation earnings as a basis for awarding support beyond that which is justified by the marital standard of living.

-Q: Can I get spousal support payments reduced if my income is reduced?
+Q: Is support reduced if my income is reduced?